PANEL ATTORNEY QUALIFICATIONS

 (1) a pattern of poor performance; (2) inadequate progress

-toward the ability to handle cases independently; and (3)
+toward the ability to handle cases independently; or (3)

 failure to handle a significant number of cases.